CanaanGM/rpg_api_c-/README.md

 # Exercise to see what's new in dotnet 7
+> this's an exercise so dont read much into it. . .

+## Run Locally:
+1. clone it
+2. run a docker postgres container
+    1. `docker container run -p 5432:5432 -e POSTGRES_PASSWORD=DiLb984ImW --name testgres postgres:latest`
+    1. i dont care about the pass as i dont use it anywhere xD
+3. open it in ur IDE of choice. i'd recommend Visual Studio over VSCode for dotnet.

+### things that can be changed or implemented better
+1. id, a GUID instead of an INT
+2. bold of u to assume imma write them all !
+### things i liked about it:
-> it creates many to many relations now . kool
+1. it creates many to many relations now . kool

-> a lot of things can be implemented better but this is just a dummy app
+### things i didn't like:
+1. u need to trust connection to a database, sure in a normal env but not while developing. . .